raidancampbell/swiggityspeare/README.md

 ### usage

-Execution is a simple `java -jar swiggityspeare.jar`.
-However, the jar expects the `dependencies` directory to be alongside it (or the `-d` switch to be set), so that it knows where the `char-rnn` code is, and can execute it.
+Execution is a simple `java -jar swiggityspeare.jar -n bot_nick`.
+However, the jar expects the `dependencies` directory to be alongside it (or the configuration to be set), so that it knows where the `char-rnn` code is, and can execute it.
 The prepackaged .t7 neural network needs to be moved into the cloned `char-rnn` directory.

-When in doubt, `java -jar swiggityspeare.jar --IHaveNoIdeaWhatImDoing` (or any invalid switch, like --help) will print the usage text.
-For the lazy: usage:

-    swiggityspeare
-    -c <arg>   channels to join, including quotes, in the format "#chan1 #chan2" [#cwru] -d <arg>   relative path of the char-rnn directory ["dependencies/char-rnn"] -n <arg>   nick for the bot to take [swiggityspeare] -p <arg>   IRC server port number (SSL is assumed) [6697] -s <arg>   IRC server hostname [irc.case.edu]
-    -t <arg>   filename of the .t7 holding the neural network within char-rnn's root directory [irc_network.t7]
+When in doubt, read one of the .prop files for options.
+A new one is generated for each bot nick.

 ### Contributions
 Git-workflow-style fork-commit-pullreqest.
 You kids are all better at git than